 - 7 reasons why you should use WordPress

 - What types of websites can WordPress make?

 - 5 steps to get started with WordPress

 First and foremost, WordPress is a free and open-source content management system (CMS).
 It’s a useful tool for individuals without any coding experience who want to set up websites and blogs.
 The outstanding point is the software doesn’t cost anything, and anyone can install, adjust, and modify it for free.

 WordPress powers both the frontend of the website (the visible part of the website that your visitors see on the web) and the backend (the interface where a user logs in to make changes or add new content).
 Eventually, WordPress makes building a website accessible to anyone - even people who aren’t developers.

-Related topic: 6 Best E-commerce CMS for Online Businesses in 2020
+Related topic: 6 Best E-commerce CMS for Online Businesses